 Health insurance can help mitigate the cost of health care while traveling, but health insurance wasn’t designed to cover everything.
 Vacationers may still struggle to afford the out-of-pocket expenses for their medical care, especially those with high-deductible health plans.
 And if an illness or injury keeps an employee away from work longer than she anticipated, that can present another financial challenge.
 Fortunately, supplemental insurance can help with expenses health insurance doesn’t cover.

 Accident insurance can help cover copays or other out-of-pocket expenses related to an accidental injury, as well as nonmedical costs, such as transportation and lodging necessary to receive treatment.
-Benefits are paid directly to the insured, not to the hospital or health provider (unless otherwise assigned), so injured employees can use the benefit to help pay for whatever expenses they need, including child care, groceries or even rent.
+Benefits are paid directly to the insured, not to the hospital or health provider (unless otherwise assigned), so injured employees can use the benefit to help pay for whatever expenses they need.

 Given the precarious financial position many are in, taking a vacation can seem like just another expense for cash-strapped employees.
-But taking time away from work is important for their well-being, and for your business’s productivity.10 A generous paid time off policy is one way to encourage employee well-being, but helping employees feel financially confident taking leisure leave can help them make the most of their time off.
+But people who take vacations have lower stress, less risk of heart disease, a better outlook on life and more motivation to achieve goals.5 A generous paid time off policy is one way to encourage employee well-being, but helping employees feel financially confident while taking leisure leave can help them make the most of their time off.

 Ready to help your employees feel more secure?
-Contact your Aflac benefits advisor today.
+Contact your Aflac benefits advisor or visit Aflac.com/business.

 The content within provides general information and does not constitute legal, tax or accounting advice regarding any specific situation.
 Aflac cannot anticipate all the facts that a particular employer will have to consider in their benefits decision-making process.